stianjsu/messeption/messeption/readme.md

 ## Read posts (User story 2)
-As a passive user, or someone who does not post a lot, an individual wishes to interact with other people's posts as a way of using the application by agreeing og disagreeing with someone.
+A passive user, or someone who does not post a lot, wishes to interact with other people's posts as a way of using the application by agreeing or disagreeing with someone.

 ### Important details for reading
 - Ability to view likes/dislikes on posts